LiviaJonnatan/DS_honours_thesis/analysis/README.md

 P.S. "genome" and "sensor" are used interchangably, but refer to the same thing (sensor data)

-## Set up and flow:
+## Set up
+Python libraries that must be installed:
+- pandas
+- numpy
+- datetime
+- matplotlib
+- scikit-learn

+Install in Terminal by using `pip3 install requirements.txt`.

-Run all Python scripts (.py) in Terminal by using this command: `python3 filename.py`
+Run all Python scripts (.py) in Terminal by using this command: `python3 filename.py`.

-For .ipnyb file, open it using Jupyter Notebook
+For .ipnyb file, open it using Jupyter Notebook.

+## Flow
 1. Run `cleaning_genome_data.py` -> return `cleaned_genome_data.csv`
 2. Run `merging.py` -> return `merge_complete.csv`
 3. Run `labelling_R.py` -> return CSV files for individual cow (`r_label_(animalID).csv`)